 I had my first Vietnamese sub about 5 years ago and I couldn’t believe what I had been missing my entire life!
 I’d have one at least once a week if it weren’t for the financial and caloric expense.
 So, I’ve come up with this Banh Mi Turkey Hot Dog instead.
 I was amazed at how delicious it and satisfying it was!

-I’m trying to be careful with the grocery budget and eat healthy at home, so this Turkey Dog is my quick and economical strategy for getting that Vietnamese sub fix!
-I use turkey hot dogs so it’s also Weight Watchers friendly @ only 5 WW freestyle points per serving.
+I’m trying to be careful with the grocery budget and eat healthy at home, so this Turkey frank is my quick and economical strategy for getting that Vietnamese sub fix!
+I use turkey hot dogs so it’s also Weight Watchers friendly @ only 5 WW points on the blue plan per serving.
 And it’s totally kid friendly as well.

 Banh Mi Ingredients

 In Vietnamese Banh Mi means ‘bread’, referring to a type of baguette which is often split lengthwise and filled with various savory ingredients such as cucumber, carrot, daikon radishes, mint and cilantro.

 Apparently, the baguette was introduced to Vietnam in the mid–19th century, when Vietnam was part of French Indochina and it became a staple food by the early 20th century, eventually evolving into well-loved street food popularized in North America.
 If you are interested in learning more about the history of the Banh Mi Sandwich click HERE.

 Turkey Hot Dogs